hasantayyar/hasantayyar.net/_posts/2025-12-30-everything-i-learned-december.md

     - **SCEP** is like a hotel room you enter with a **generic password** (Shared Secret).
 If someone steals that password, they can get in.
     - **Modern TLS (EST/ACME)** is like a high-end office you enter with a **biometric scan** or a unique, encrypted digital key.
 It ensures the device is exactly who it claims to be before it ever sees the "key."

+### The Passion of the Cut Sleeve - Han Dynasty, China (~7–1 BCE)

+A story between Emperor Ai of Han & his favorite official, Dong Xian.
+While the two were napping together, the Emperor woke to find Dong Xian fast asleep on his long silk sleeve.
+Emperor didn't want to disturb Dod Xian, so he took a knife and **cut off his own sleeve** to leave quietly.
+The phrase **"Passion of the Cut Sleeve"** (*duanxiu*) became the standard literary euphemism for male homosexuality in China for two millennia.